manther/lru-cache/README.md

 # Lru::Cacher

-Least recently use caching gem
+Least recently used caching gem.
+There are two main varients.
+It can kick the oldest out after a specified memory threshold has been reached, or after a number of cached items has been reached.

 ## Installation